SMARTlab-Purdue/ros-tutorial-robot-control-vision/README.md

+# ROS Tutorial on Teleoperation and Vision based Robot Control
 ROS tutorial by Purdue SMART lab: iRobot Create2 teleoperation and Computer Vision based object detection for mobile robot control.

 The wiki page of this repository also has the tutorial instructions: <https://github.com/SMARTlab-Purdue/ros-tutorial-robot-control-vision/wiki>